mattermost/docs/source/boards/get-started-with-boards.rst

 Select an existing card to open it or create a new card.

-See the `cards documentation <https://docs.mattermost.com/boards/work-with-cards.html>`_ for more information about working with cards.
+See the `Work with Cards documentation <https://docs.mattermost.com/boards/work-with-cards.html>`_ for more information about working with cards.

 Description
 -----------